28 of the best coastal cafes and restaurants by the beach Published 17 July 2024

 During the summer season, you can now hire a deckchair from Riley’s and eat their food on the beach (they will also sell you a blanket to use and take home if the weather’s breezy).
 The location – a glass-fronted shipping container facing the North Sea – is spot-on for a menu inspired by the owners’ stints as street-food vendors.
 Seasonal seafood is the deal, and the day's dishes (and service times) often depend on the catch.
 Items are rubbed off the blackboard as they sell out, although Riley’s classic wood-fired sourdough wraps (served in their famous ‘floppy’ cardboard boxes) are a fixture – perhaps BBQ Craster kippers, bavette steak or ‘hot plate’ hake with caper butter.
 Otherwise, the line-up might run from chilli fish empanadas via salt cod with grilled cos lettuce, smoked egg and preserved lemon to pan-roasted headliners such as turbot ‘chop’, lemon sole or brill (served with panzanella salad).
 Round off with one of Riley’s special soft-serves (wood-fired pineapple or peaches and cream, say).
 A dozen wines are served in plastic tumblers, there are plenty of ales from regional breweries and the venue also does a good line in homemade beverages (try the hot butter rum).

-Seafood crusader Adam Riley is a man on a mission.
-Having scored a resounding hit with his funky Fish Shack on the beach at St Edward’s Bay, his avowed aim is spread the word and (gently) educate people about the glories of … Read more
+Having scored a resounding hit with his Fish Shack on the beach at St Edward’s Bay, seafood crusader Adam Riley opened this fishmonger’s/weekly workshop dedicated to educating people about the glories of sustainable No… Read more

 You can’t get much closer to the sea than this tiny, unassuming dining room housed in one of the tall, black, centuries-old fishermen’s sheds on the front in Hastings Old Town.
 It’s incredibly atmospheric.
 The &l… Read more